mattermost/mattermost-plugin-playbooks/docs/telemetry.md

 - `event integrations`: Unused field.
 It always contains the value `null`.
 - `event originalTimestamp`: Timestamp indicating when the event actually happened.
 It always equals `eventTimeStamp`.
 - `type`: Type of the event.
 It always contains the string `track`.

+For more information about telemetry, see [Mattermost Telemetry](https://docs.mattermost.com/administration/telemetry.html).

 **Events data**